helfertool/docs/source/deploy/installation/app.rst

 After the installation of the dependencies it's time for some basic configuration.

-To make further updates easier, we recommend to switch to a local git branch for configuration changes:
+The local configuration has to be places in ``helfertool/settings_local.py``, so create this file from the template:

 .. code-block:: none

-   git config user.email "admin@localhost"
-   git config user.name "Administrator" git checkout -b local
+   cp helfertool/settings_local.dist.py helfertool/settings_local.py

-The configuration can be found in ``helfertool/settings.py``, so open this file with your favourite editor.
+Open the file ``helfertool/settings_local.py`` with your favourite editor.
 These are the most important settings, that should be set now:

 Database